 P2b = new price of product B

-YED — with a “Y” because that’s the notation economists use for income — is the relationship between demand and a customer’s income.
+YED (with a “Y” because that’s the notation economists use for income) is the relationship between demand and a customer’s income.
 As income decreases, quantity of demand tends to decline, even if all other factors remain the same, including price.
-YED tends to differ according to the priority of a product, meaning that what economists refer to as “normal goods,” like food, clothes and other necessities, are likely to be prioritized over luxury goods when customers’ income declines.
+YED tends to differ according to the priority of a product, meaning that what economists refer to as “normal goods,” such as food, clothes, and other necessities, are likely to be prioritized over luxury items when customers’ income declines.
 Further, spending on normal goods is more likely to increase first when income increases, and increase of luxury goods happens on a lag.
 The formula for YED is:

 YED = % change in quantity / % change in income